HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 The value `<repo>` is the Docker repo where Service Director image is stored, usually this value is "hub.docker.hpecorp.net/cms-sd/".
 If this parameter is not included then the local repo is used by default.

+**Note**: If you don't need neither Kafka nor SNMP adapter in your Closed Loop deployment, remember to set the parameter `kafka.enabled=false`.

 You can find additional information about production environments [here](../../docs/production%20deployment%20guidance.md)

-The Kubernetes cluster now contains the following pods:
+The Kubernetes cluster now contains the following pods (with `kafka.enabled=true`):

 - `sd-cl`: HPE SD Closed Loop nodes, processing assurance and non-assurance requests - [sd-sp](/docker/images/sd-sp)
 - `sd-ui`: UOC-based UI connected to HPE Service Director - [sd-ui](/docker/images/sd-ui)